 The Directors listed below are all independent and non-executive, they have served on the Board throughout the year and were in office at the end of the year and subsequent to the date of this report.
-The biographical details of the Directors are shown on page 26.
+The biographical details of the Directors are shown in the Board of Directors section.

-- David Macfarlane (Chairman)
+David Macfarlane (Chairman) Patrick Firth James Jordan Tanja Tibaldi Christopher Waldron

-- Patrick Firth

-- James Jordan

-- Tanja Tibaldi

-- Christopher Waldron